How much thought did you put into your Contact Us page on your website?

 Your Contact page is home to your website’s other contact methods, like your phone number and address.
-These elements should be in readable formats for machines like hearing TTY and visual readers, in addition to marketing tools like Googlebot, which need to crawl your page.
+These elements should be in readable formats for machines like Schema, hearing TTY and visual readers, in addition to marketing tools like Googlebot, which need to crawl your page.

 Keep it Organized

 Similar to a complex FAQ page, Contact pages can become robust for businesses’ that have multiple teams or functions that may require different contact methods.

 The key to any complex page is to keep it simple for the user — which means organizing the page to make sure your visitors find exactly what they’re looking for with minimal effort.

 If you have different ways for your customers to contact you based on the contact purpose, i.e. Sales, Technical Support, Press Inquiries, etc., organize your main Contact Us page with these categories in order to help direct your visitors to the right contact method.

 Keep your bases covered by including an “Other” or “General” category for those who may not find what they’re looking for in the list.

 Imagine you’re trying to find contact information on a company’s website and can’t locate it anywhere.
 Do you leave the site in frustration?